Jerzy Rzedowski

-Jerzy Rzedowski Rotter (born December 27, 1926) is a Mexican botanist.
-His focus is on Mexican floristics, taxonomy, and ecology.
+Jerzy Rzedowski Rotter (27 December 1926 – March 2023) was a Polish-born Mexican botanist, whose focus was on Mexican floristics, taxonomy, and ecology.

-Education and personal life
+Early life and education

-He was born in Lwów, Poland (now in Ukraine) to Arnold and Ernestyna (nee Rotter) Rzedowski.
-When he was young the family was imprisoned in a concentration camp until World War II ended, when he and his father were liberated by the Allies.
+Rzedowski was born in Lwów, Poland (now in Ukraine) to Arnold and Ernestyna (nee Rotter) Rzedowski.
+The family moved to Silesia when he was a child.
+When he was young the family was imprisoned in a concentration camp until World War II ended, when he was liberated by the Allies.
 They then travelled to Mexico in 1946 for a new life.

-He studied for a bachelor's degree in Biology at the Instituto Politecnico Nacional, starting in 1949, and a PhD in Botany at Universidad Nacional Autónoma de México awarded in 1961.
+Rzedowski studied for a bachelor's degree in Biology at the Instituto Politecnico Nacional, starting in 1949, and a PhD in Botany at Universidad Nacional Autónoma de México awarded in 1961.
 His bachelor's thesis, on the Flora of the Pedregal de San Angel, (Vegetación del Pedregal de San Angel, Distrito Federal, Mexico) and doctoral thesis (Vegetación del Estado de San Luis Potosi) led to his scientific research career.